How Much Vitamin D Should You Take Daily? | Dosage Guide

 Vitamin D2 comes from plant sources like mushrooms exposed to UV light.
 Vitamin D3 is the form your skin produces from sunlight and appears in animal foods.
 Both earn the nickname "sunshine vitamin" since UVB rays create them.

-Cholecalciferol (D3) matches what your body makes naturally.
-This makes it the preferred form for supplementation.
-Most experts recommend D3 for optimal results.
+Research shows D3 raises blood levels more effectively than D2 and maintains them longer.
+Cholecalciferol (D3) matches what your body produces from sunlight, making it the preferred form — most experts recommend it for optimal results.

 Understanding Vitamin D Toxicity and Overdose Risks